enescan2014/smart-calculator/README.md

 - Dictionaries for lookup tables: The unit converter stores all 6 conversion factors in one dictionary.

 What I Learned
-I learned about floating-point precision — I was confused why 0.1 + 0.2 != 0.3 until I read about how computers store decimal numbers in binary.
+I learned about floating-point precision.
+I was confused why 0.1 + 0.2 != 0.3 until I read about how computers store decimal numbers in binary.
 The round() fix was the solution.

 For example, "round(result, 10)" Floating point numbers in computers aren't perfectly precise.
 0.1 + 0.2 gives 0.30000000000000004 in Python.
 Sooo, rounding to 10 decimal places fixes these display issues.